-Open to visitors since 1881, the Natural History Museum looks after a world-class collection of 70 million specimens.
-We are also a leading scientific research institution with ground-breaking projects in about 70 countries.
-Around 300 scientists work at the Museum, researching the valuable collection to better understand life on Earth, its ecosystems, and the threats it faces.
+Open to visitors since 1881, the Natural History Museum looks after 70 million specimens.
+We are a leading scientific research institution involved with ground-breaking projects in 70 countries.
+More than 300 scientists work at the Museum, researching our collections to better understand life on Earth and the threats it faces.

-Wildlife Photographer of the Year is one of the Museum's most successful and long-running exhibitions.
+Wildlife Photographer of the Year is among the Museum's most popular exhibitions.
 Together with BBC Worldwide, the Museum has made it the most prestigious, innovative photographic competition of its kind and an international leader in the artistic representation of the natural world.

 For what's on and more about our work, please visit www.nhm.ac.uk